Doest/cpp-project-template/README.md

 - Cmake 4.0+
 - Ninja

-For windows, Ninja, does not seem to come with the tool chains, or at leat I cant get it to find it with this framework.
+For windows, Ninja, does not seem to come with the tool chains, or at least I cant get it to find it with this framework.
-Manually installing via winget is suggested.
+Manually installing via winget is my suggestion to fix this.
 ```sh
 winget install Ninja-build.Ninja
 ```